Table of Contents

 The total weight of the monitor and the monitor stand is 4.93 kg, so it's relatively portable.
 Some of that weight is contributed by the base of the monitor stand to provide stability.

 The Dell P2419HC monitor is a wonderful upgrade to my Study from Home setup.
 It really helps to watch the online lectures on the smaller laptop screen and do work from the larger monitor display.
 I got used to the larger display easily and found it harder to return to using my smaller laptop display as a primary display.
 Having USB-C connectivity also helps with cable management since it supports Power Delivery, so I don't have to connect my laptop with an external power brick.
+One frustrating thing is that sometimes, it's a bit difficult to get it to detect my laptop without plugging the cable out and back in again.

 I bought this monitor on Qoo10 for $339.
 At this price, I think the value is there.